micahmo/WgServerforWindows/README.md

 # What Does It Do?

 Below are the tasks that can be performed automatically using this application.
-[Jump to Usage.](#usage)
+[Jump to How to Use.](#how-to-use)

 ## Before
 ![BeforeScreenshot](https://i.imgur.com/Mlyd0TS.png)